8 Degree-Based Graph Metrics

 8.7.2 Average Degree in Directed Graphs

 We can use a variation of the same procedure to compute the average degree in directed graphs.
-Take the directed graph shown in Figure 4.2, which has seven nodes and 11 edges.
+Take the directed graph shown in Figure fig-directed, which has seven nodes and 11 edges.
 In this case, there is no need to “double” the number of lines as in the case of an undirected graph.

 We could compute either the average indegree or the average outdegree of each node and it would give us the same answer, because each link unless does single duty in determining either the outdegree or indegree of each node.
 Accordingly, the average degree in the directed case is: